nairuzabulhul/KeyPlexer/README.md

  [x] Capture screenshots of the user machine and send them via email

- [ ] List all the running processors in the system
+ [X] List all the running processors in the system

  [ ] Interact with the processor (run it , or kill it)

- [ ] Files are renamed to unsuspicious names to avoid detection
+ [X] Files are renamed to unsuspicious names to avoid detection

- [ ] Hide the program from Task Manager Menu

  [x] Checks the victim machine for internet connection, if the target computer is not connected to the internet, all logs     and images will be saved locally and once connected it will start sending them all